GaetanLepage/phd-manuscript/sections/5_rl/1_rl_intro/0_index.typ

 Although #acr("RL") has existed since the 1970s, it has experienced a more recent and considerable surge in popularity @arulkumaran_deep_2017.
 As supervised learning and the machine learning field in general, #acr("RL") has benefited from the possibilities offered by Deep Neural Networks.
-Traditionally, #acr("RL") leveraged simpler methods such as tabular methods @watkins_learning_1989 @sutton_learning_1988, linear function approximators, or shallow neural networks @barto_neuronlike_1983 @tesauro_temporal_nodate.
+Traditionally, #acr("RL") leveraged simpler methods such as tabular methods @watkins_learning_1989 @sutton_learning_1988, linear function approximators, or shallow neural networks @barto_neuronlike_1983 @tesauro_temporal_1995.
 The main problem of those approaches for policy modeling is their limited capacity to handle larger state and action spaces.
 Hence, #acr("RL") has been mainly limited to low-dimensional problems @arulkumaran_deep_2017.
-As #acrpl("MDP") become more intricate, the memory, computation, and, more importantly, sample complexities grow significantly.
+As #acrpl("MDP")s become more intricate, the memory, computation, and, more importantly, sample complexities grow significantly.
-#acrpl("DNN") offered a capable scaling method and have been successfully used as function approximators @arulkumaran_deep_2017 @wang_deep_2024.
+#acrpl("DNN")s offer a capable scaling method and have been successfully used as function approximators @arulkumaran_deep_2017 @wang_deep_2024.

 The first applications of artificial neural networks to #acr("RL") occurred in the 1990s.
 For instance, the popular REINFORCE algorithm by Williams @williams_simple_1992 employed a shallow network that is optimized using gradient descent.
 However, the major success awaited Deep Learning's boom pf the 2010s.
 Mnih et al. @mnih_playing_2013 have famously demonstrated the capacity of those more modern models.
-They combined Watkin's Q-value algorithm @watkins_learning_1989 to a deep convolutional neural network.
+They combined Watkins' Q-value algorithm @watkins_learning_1989 with a deep convolutional neural network.
 To showcase the capabilities of their method, the authors tackled seven Atari 2600 games from the Arcade Learning Environment @bellemare_arcade_2013.
-Performance surpassed existing benchmarks and, notably, human performance in six of those games.
+Performance surpassed existing benchmarks and, notably, human performance in six games.
 This work acted as a foundation for the entire #acr("RL") domain and started the highly dynamic era of #acr("DRL").
-Since then, larger and larger networks have been combined with advances made on the algorithmic aspects.
+Since then, larger and larger networks have been combined with advances made in algorithmic aspects.

 Nevertheless, scaling #acr("DRL") models up requires significant amounts of training data.
 This translates into the need for environments that can provide tens of thousands of interactions at a tractable cost.
 Mnih et al. used around 10 million frames of each game to train their #acr("DQN") agents.
-The OpenAI Five @berner_dota_nodate project consists of training an agent to play the game Dota 2.
+The OpenAI Five @berner_dota_2019 project consists of training an agent to play the game Dota 2.
 In total, their agent has played for an approximate duration of 180 years.
 Similarly, when applying #acr("DRL") to autonomous driving, collecting a high amount of interactive experience is necessary to achieve decent performance.
 Bansal et al. @bansal_chauffeurnet_2018 have used a dataset of 30 million samples to train their policy.